The Complexity of Binary Matrix Completion Under Diameter Constraints: Constant Diameter Bounds alpha and beta

-In this section we consider the special case $(\alpha,\beta)$-\mc of \mc, where $\alpha\le \beta$ are some fixed constants.
+In this section, we consider the special case $(\alpha,\beta)$-\mc{} of \mc, where $\alpha\le \beta$ are some fixed constants.
 We prove the results depicted in \Cref{fig:const}.
-To start with, we show the following simple linear-time special case which will subsequently be used several times.
+To start with, we identify the following simple linear-time solvable case which will subsequently be used several times.